PC-CALCULATOR

 Copyright

 Pc-Calculator is released as freeware though on exit it asks you to make a donation to UNICEF.
-If you find this annoying, put ': to the beginning of its formula memory and become a honorable user by making your donation as asked.
+If you find this annoying, put ': to the beginning of its formula memory and become an honorable user by making your donation as asked.

 Miscellaneous

-Load Pc-Calculator
+• Load Pc-Calculator

-Home
+Pc-Calculator Home